Header image courtesy of 攝影 札記 (via Flickr / CC BY 2.0)

 Safe though the city may be, Hong Kong is not left wanting for real-life haunted houses.
 From wartime horrors to urban legends and modern tragedies, these are the city’s most haunted spots.
-For the morbid and morose among you, property websites Squarefoot and Spacious both keep a list of properties that have seen their fair share of tragedy.
-For the easily spooked, we would recommend to steer clear of those web pages, and leave the following haunted locations in Hong Kong off your Halloween hit-list.
+For the morbid and morose among you, the property website Spacious keeps a list of properties that have seen their fair share of tragedy.
+For the easily spooked, we would recommend steering clear of those web pages and leaving the following haunted locations in Hong Kong off your Halloween hit list.

 Nam Koo Terrace, 55 Ship Street, Wan Chai

 So Lo Pun was inhabited as early as the ninth century but has been abandoned since the late 1980s.
 Mystery shrouds the village’s eventual abandonment, with myths ranging from a health pandemic sweeping through the city to a tragic boating accident and wartime horrors.
 The village’s name translates to “locked compass” in Cantonese—fitting, considering the numerous reports by Plover Cove hikers that their compasses go awry when they reach the village (over three hours from any main roads).

 So Lo Pun, Plover Cove Country Park, Shuen Wan

 Peace, quiet, and the site of a horrific tragedy.
 According to legend and local lore, a young bride was travelling to her wedding when one of the porters carrying her slipped.
 The sedan then collapsed and she fell into the nearby pool of water.
 She drowned due to the weight of her wedding dress.
 While it’s a popular hiking site and makes for a leisurely place to while away an afternoon, we would steer clear of venturing too far from the shore, as the bride is said to haunt the pool and the bachelors who swim in it to this day.

 Bride’s Pool, Bride’s Pool Road, Tai Mei Tuk